A única coisa constante na vida é a mudança.

 The outside is filled with uncertainty and dread.
 Inside, anxiety and grief prevail, Resilience in business objectives keeping the employee outlook in mind has never been so prevalent.
 Resilience - not to be confused with workplace stress management.
 Its more the ability to adapt to change.
 You can’t plan for everything, but how you react to a crisis defines you.
 The ability to see through with empathy, collaboration, communication.

-So lets look at what are the ways to build agility and resilience in an organization?
+So lets look at what are the ways to build resilience and agility in an organization?

 The people aspect